cursorless-dev/cursorless/docs/contributing/cursorless-in-neovim.md

 # Cursorless in Neovim

 This document describes how to get set up to work on the Cursorless neovim plugin.
+You may also find the [Neovim API docs](https://neovim.io/doc/user/api.html) helpful to learn about Neovim extension development.

 ## Initial setup